Cross country road trip day 2: Deming, NM to Amarillo, TX

 Heading out of town with a bug-splattered windshield from yesterday’s driving

 I was only on the road for an hour before I pulled off at a roadside tourist shop on I-10 for another bathroom break and more water.
-It was here where I witnessed (or heard) the most disturbing thing I’ve encountered in a long time.
-While standing at the urinal doing my thing, I heard a hefty moan from the stall at the far end of the bathroom, followed by a quick flush of the toilet.

 The skies were still overcast and dull by the time I got to Las Cruces, but I couldn’t resist stopping by a coin operated car wash to give the Corvette a quick bath.
 There were bugs splattered all over that thing, and I felt ashamed driving it that way – especially since I was still at the beginning of my trip, and I wanted it to keep it looking as good as possible for as long as I could.